banerjeeshubhanker/banerjeeshubhanker.github.io/_publications/2015-10-01-paper-title-number-7.md

 ---
-title: "Tiad 2021 shared task: Cross-lingual Word Embeddings for Translation Inference.
-Translation Inference Across Dictionaries.
+title: "Overview of the Shared Task on Machine Translation in Dravidian Languages.
-, Sina Ahmadi, Atul Kr.
-Ojha, Shubhanker Banerjee and John P. McCrae"
+, Anand Kumar Madasamy, Asha Hegde, Shubhanker Banerjee, Bharathi Raja Chakravarthi, Ruba Priyadarshini, Hosahalli Lakshmaiah Shashirekha and John Philip McCrae"
 collection: publications
 permalink: /publication/2015-10-01-paper-title-number-3
-venue: 'TIAD  2021'
+venue: 'The Second Workshop on Speech and Language Technologies for Dravidian Languages - (DravidianLangTech-2022) collocated with 60th Annual Meeting of the Association for Computational Linguistics, 2022'
 ---